mapbender/mapbender-documentation/en/elements/basic/legend.rst

      :scale: 70

-* **Auto-open:** If activated, the legend opens when the application is started (default: active)
+* **Open automatically:** If activated, the legend opens when the application is started (default: active).
 * **Title:** Title of the element.
-The title will be listed in "Layouts".
+The title will be listed under :ref:`layouts`.
 Is also shown next to the button, if "Show layer title" is activated.
 * **Show source title:** shows WMS/source title (default: true)
 * **Show layer title:** shows layer title (default: true)
 * **Show grouped layer title:** shows group title for grouped layers (default: true)